Updated: Feb 6

 When Nigella Lawson made a banana skin curry on Cook, Eat, Repeat there was a lot of consternation in the media and on social media.
 However, perhaps we shouldn't knock it until we have tried it.

-A little research revealed that banana skins are eaten in Asian and other parts of the world.
+A little research revealed that banana skins are eaten in Asia and other parts of the world.
 There are many health benefits to eating banana skins;

 high in soluble fibre (keeps you feeling fuller for longer) and insoluble fibre (good for bowel movements),